MartinStevko/SLU/README.md

 ## Application access

-After all that you can access to admin site by typing `localhost:PORT_NUMBER/admin` and to app by typing `localhost:PORT_NUMBER/index` (`localhost` can be substituted by an IP address of server e.g. `192.168.1.47`).
+After all that you can access to admin site by typing `localhost:PORT_NUMBER/admin` and to app by typing `localhost:PORT_NUMBER` (`localhost` can be substituted by an IP address of server e.g. `192.168.1.47`).